-Medicare Advantage plans usually offer 0$ deductibles and no copays for visiting primary care doctors, such as low copays for visiting specialists.
-But, with those plans, you’ll have a restricted choice of providers, suppliers, and hospitals.
+Medicare Advantage plans usually offer 0$ deductibles and no copayments for visiting primary care doctors, such as low copayments for visiting specialists.
+But, with those plans, you will have a restricted choice of providers, suppliers, and hospitals.
 Most Medicare Advantage policies include Part D (drug prescriptions) in their plan.
 Furthermore, some plans can cover visiting out-of-network doctors but at higher costs.
 Plans can cover your dental, vision, or hearing.

 Medicare Supplement policies have more predictable monthly payments but they can be more expensive.
-For example, plans K and L have annual out-of-pocket limits.
-Most supplement plans don’t include coverage for dental, vision, or hearing (a small percentage of plans offer those benefits), but they can cover travel emergencies.
-With these plans, you need to be enrolled in Part D if you want your dental coverage.
+For example, Medigap plans K and L have annual out-of-pocket limits.
+Most supplement plans do not include coverage for dental, vision, or hearing (a small percentage of plans offer those benefits), but they can cover travel emergencies.
+With these plans, you need to be enrolled in Part D (prescription drug coverage) if you want your dental coverage.
 As already mentioned, Medicare Supplement Plans are based on individual coverage so you can’t purchase them with your spouse.